Albertus Magnus High School: History

 At the request of Cardinal Spellman in the early 1950s, the Dominican Sisters of Sparkill founded Albertus Magnus High School.

 In July 1957, the property was purchased and thus began the journey of Albertus Magnus, the first Catholic secondary school in Rockland County.

 By September 1960, the new school and convent were ready for occupancy.
 Since the first graduating class in 1961, 7,189 students have graduated from the school.

 The school is accredited by the Middle States Association, Commission on Secondary Schools.

 In 2022, the Albertus Magnus Girls Soccer Team won the NYS Class A Championship, finished the season as the #1 ranked team in all of New York State.

 In 2023, the Boys Baseball team reached the New York State Final Four for Class B.

 The Girls varsity basketball team won the Class AA New York State Championship in 2024, their first state title in basketball since 1992, while the girls softball team made their first ever final four.

+In the Fall of 2025, the Girls varsity soccer team won the Class AA New York State Championship, making it back-to-back years and their third NYS Championship in four years.
+Head coach Danny Samimi was named the coach for the East team for the 2025 High School All-American Game.
+Albertus Magnus had two players named to the team as well.

+The Boys varsity soccer team also made it to the New York State Final Four in the Fall of 2025.
+Varsity Coach Brian Fitzpatrick was named Section 1's "Small School Coach of the Year."

+Albertus Magnus' Musical Director, Cesar Orozco, has been nominated for three Latin Grammy Awards and won his first in 2025.